dmw/prjeuler/README.md

-Project Eueler Solutions in Haskell
+Project Euler Solutions in Haskell
 ---

 This is my collection of the Project Euler problems written in